We need to unite around a common agenda.

 Do you love this world, its forests and oceans, its lakes and rivers, its meadows and its mountains?
 Do you like the creatures that inhabit this world?
 Do you love your family, your loved ones, your friends?
 If you answer in the positive, then you should be worried, because the technological system will destroy everything.
 At ATR, we fight like hell because we have a deep and genuine love for life in all its forms.
 To succeed in this fight, we need to unite around a common agenda.

-Thanks to the complete dismantling of the technological system, we want to :
+By completely dismantling the technological system, we will :

 Regenerate nature

-The main cause of the mass extermination of living beings, the artificialization of land is progressing at a breakneck pace all over the world.
-In France, more than 65,000 hectares are artificialized each year.
-This absurd dynamic will not change as long as private and public companies cover Mother Earth with impunity in concrete and asphalt.
-The gigantic infrastructures at the foundation of modern society require relentless extractivism in the countries of the South and an extreme artificialization of our living environments.
+We in ATR believe that the beauty and variety of wild nature is a unique treasure which we must protect.
+The annihilation of nature is currently progressing at a breakneck pace all over the world.
+In France, more than 65,000 hectares are replaced by concrete each year.
+The infrastructure which is the foundation of modern society requires relentless extractivism and an extreme artificialization of our environment.
 For coexistence with other species to become possible again, the techno-industrial system must be dismantled and other ways of living on Earth must be restored.
-In this way, we will be able to let — and help — wildlife populations, grasslands, ancient forests, wetlands, torrents, rivers, peatlands, mangroves, etc. regenerate.
+In this way, and only this way, we will be able to leave wild nature to regenerate.

 Establish direct democracy